opentofu/tofu-ls/docs/syntax-highlighting.md

 }
 ```

-Language server can use the AST and other important context (such as OpenTofu version or provider schema) to fully understand the whole configuration and provide more accurate highlighting.
+The OpenTofu language server can use the AST and other important context (such as OpenTofu version or provider schema) to fully understand the whole configuration and provide more accurate highlighting.

 ### Custom Theme Support